-1901 Was recommended for the Victoria Cross, for his devotion to duty at the Battle of the Blood River Poort, on 17 Sept 1901.
+1901 Recommended for the Victoria Cross, for his devotion to duty at the Battle of the Blood River Poort, on 17 September 1901.

 Oct 1902 Left South Africa.